 Kicker Fantasy Draft Strategy

 You might have seen one general rule for drafting kickers, which is to use your last pick on them.
-There were 12 kickers scoring over 110 fantasy points last season, which is one good kicker for each fantasy team.
-While there is an elite tier with the top few scoring about 20-30 fantasy points more than the next tier, you will have to pay a round or even two to draft them.
-Now if you feel good about where your team is at, you can go ahead and get one of these tiers.
+12 kickers were scored over 110 fantasy points last season, which is one good kicker for each fantasy team.
+While there is an elite tier of fantasy kickers that score 20-30 fantasy points more than the next tier, their ADP will be one round or two higher if you want to draft them.
+Now if you feel good about where your team is, you can go ahead and get one of these tiers.

 Overall I would look towards other positions first before drafting a kicker.
-They have the higher upside and fantasy point potential.
+They have a higher upside and fantasy point potential.
 Kickers are easily replaceable on a week-to-week basis too.

 Who Are The Best Fantasy Kickers?